davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -Woverlength-strings, -Wno-overlength-strings

-  Warn about string constants that are longer than the minimum maximum length specified in the C standard.
-Modern compilers generally allow string constants that are much longer than the standards minimum limit, but very portable programs should avoid using longer strings.
+  Warn about string constants that are longer than the 'minimum maximum' length specified in the C standard.
+Modern compilers generally allow string constants that are much longer than the standard's minimum limit, but very portable programs should avoid using longer strings.

   The limit applies after string constant concatenation, and does